 A. Students should declare a major by the time they have earned 60 credits.
-If you are having difficulty deciding on a major you may want to visit a career consultant in University Career Services, in SUB I, Room 348, and also meet with an academic advisor in the Academic Advising & Transfer Center in SUB I, Room 304, to review your options.
+If you are having difficulty deciding on a major you may want to visit a career consultant in University Career Services, in SUB I, Room 3400, and also meet with a success coach in the Mason Care Network in SUB I, Room 3600, to review your options.

 Q. How do I find my grades and what does NA, NC and other codes mean on my grade report?

 A. To access grade reports, log onto http://patriotweb.gmu.edu.

 An NA represents failure of a course due to never attending class.
 NC represents no credit for a completed course.
 To find the meaning of other grade notations see the university catalog section on the Grading System.